devops329/devops/instruction/deliverable12PenetrationTesting/deliverable12PenetrationTesting.md

 Complete the penetration tests defined above and produce the penetration report with your peer.

-Copy the URL of the report in your GitHub repository and submit it to the Canvas assignment.
-This should look something like this:
+Copy the URL of the report in your GitHub repository and submit it to the [Canvas assignment](byu.instructure.com).
+You submission should look something like this:

 ```txt
 https://github.com/byucsstudent/jwt-pizza/blob/main/penetrationTests/peerTest.md